HuygensING/textmod/README.rst

   curl -s localhost:8080/about | jq

-When the TopMod server starts, it will check the directory "bootstrap" on the volume that is mapped (cf. ``-v model-vol:/models``).
+When the TopMod server starts, it will check the directory ``bootstrap`` on the volume that is mapped (cf. ``-v model-vol:/models``).
 If a ``*.zip`` file is found, it will unzip the file and create a term index for internal usage (for denormalization of suggestions).
 If this succeeds, the zip file is deleted.